-- 3101 Principles of Economics [302] An introduction to the basic principles of Economics and an analysis of the manner in which they operate in the institutional complex of our society. - 3102 Principles of Economics A continuation of Economics 3101.
-Prerequisite: Economics 3101. - 3203 Intermediate Economic Theory [310 A study of cost, demand, and price theory; the concepts, assumptions, and policy - A study of cost, demand, and price theory; the concepts, assumptions, and policy implications of aspects of particular equilibrium and general equilibrium theory; a critical survey of various concepts of the scope, methods, and approaches to Economics.
-Prerequisite: Economics 3102. - 3210 Economic History of the United States [323 Survey of American economic development from colonial time to present; analyses of factors which have shaped that development.
-Prerequisite: Economics 3102 - 3250 Economics of Consumption [347 Present-day position of consumer, factors influencing consumer choice, costs and standards of living, household budgeting, installment buying, consumer protective organizations, positive and restrictive governmental consumer aid.
-Prerequisite: Economics 3102. - 3265 Introduction to Foreign Trade [350 History, principles, and practices of the international movement of goods and services.
+- 3101 Principles of Economics 302 An introduction to the basic principles of Economics and an analysis of the manner in which they operate in the institutional complex of our society. - 3102 Principles of Economics A continuation of Economics 3101.
+Prerequisite: Economics 3101.

+3203 Intermediate Economic Theory

+A study of cost, demand, and price theory; the concepts, assumptions, and policy implications of aspects of particular equilibrium and general equilibrium theory; a critical survey of various concepts of the scope, methods, and approaches to Economics.
 Prerequisite: Economics 3102.

-For Craduates and Undergraduates

-- 3321 History of Economic Thought
+3210 Economic History of the United States

+Survey of American economic development from colonial time to present; analyses of factors which have shaped that development.
+Prerequisite: Economics 3102.

+3250 Economics of Consumption

+l 347 Present-day position of consumer, factors influencing consumer choice, costs and standards of living, household budgeting, installment buying, consumer protective organizations, positive and restrictive governmental consumer aid.
+Prerequisite: Economics 3102.

+3265 Introduction to Foreign Trade History, principles, and practices of the international movement of goods and services.
+Prerequisite: Economics 3102.

-A study of the development of principal economic doctrines and schools of economic thought.
-Prerequisite: Economics 3102 and junior standing. - 3325 Comparative Economic Systems [343 A consideration of economic foundations of the capitalistic and other systems; objective study of economic construction of fascism, mazism, socialism, communism, capitalism.
+3321 History of Economic Thought 340 A study of the development of principal economic doctrines and schools of economic thought.
 Prerequisite: Economics 3102 and junior standing.

-3330 Public Finance and Taxation

-Financial administration by agencies of local, state, and federal government; principles of taxation; sales, property, income, and inheritance taxes; analysis of government expenditures and public credit.
+3325 Comparative Economic Systems

+[343] A consideration of economic foundations of the capitalistic and other systems; objective study of economic construction of fascism, mazism, socialism, communism, capitalism.
 Prerequisite: Economics 3102 and junior standing.

-3340 Labor Problems

-An introductory course in labor-management relations, unions, management, and the government; including pertinent history, and labor legislation.
-Prerequisite: Economics 3101 and junior standing.

-3342 Labor Law

-NEV

-Labor Law and its development to current usage; actions and decisions of the executive, legislative, and judicial branches of the government and significant cases.
-Prerequisite: Economics 3340.

-3363 Business Cycles and Forecasting

-History and theories: prediction of commodity prices, sales volume, industrial production, industrial growth and decay, security prices, and business profits; professional forecasting service.
-Prerequisite: Economics 3102 or Business Administration 4361.

-3366 Latin-American Resources and Trade

-Considers historical background, economic and human resources, production, domestic and international trade of Mexico, Central America, Caribbean Lands, and South America.
-Prerequisite: Economics 3102 and junior standing.

-3375 Money and Banking

-Principles and important underlying theories of money and banking; history of precious metals, bimetallism, banking development; relation of money and credit to prices, forcign exchange principles.
-Prerequisite: Economics 3102 and junior standing.

-3425 Business and Government

-Government 1 331 Government 1 331 Government in regulatory and cooperative capacity; theories of constitutional protection, anti-trust laws, unfair trade practice control, security and railway regulation, credit granting, settlement of labor disputes, social security.
-Prerequisite: Economics 3102 and junior standing.

-2495 to 6495 Special Studies in Economics

-Special studies in areas for which a separate course is not organized.
+- 3330 Public Finance and Taxation - Financial administration by agencies of local, state, and federal government; principles of taxation; sales, property, income, and inheritance taxes; analysis of government expenditures and public credit.
+Prerequisite: Economics 3102 and junior standing. - 3340 Labor Problems - 1 349 An introductory course in labor-management relations, unions, management, and the government; including pertinent history, and labor legislation.
+Prerequisite: Economics 3101 and junior standing. - 3342 Labor Law NEW Labor Law and its development to current usage; actions and decisions of the executive, legislative, and judicial branches of the government and significant cases.
+Prerequisite: Economics 3340. - 3363 Business Cycles and Forecasting l 345 History and theories; prediction of commodity prices, sales volume, industrial production, industrial growth and decay, security prices, and business profits; professional forecasting service.
+Prerequisite: Economics 3102, Business Administration 4361. - 3366 Latin-American Resources and Trade [ 348 Considers historical background, economic and human resources, production, domestic and international trade of Mexico, Central America, Caribbean Lands, and South America.
+Prerequisite: Economics 3102 and junior standing. - 3375 Money and Banking [ 322 Principles and important underlying theories of money and banking; history of precious metals, bimetallism, banking development; relation of money and credit to prices, foreign exchange principles.
+Prerequisite: Economics 3102 and junior standing. - 3425 Business and Government [ 331 Government in regulatory and cooperative capacity; theories of constitutional protection, anti-trust laws, unfair trade practice control, security and railway regulation, credit granting, settlement of labor disputes, social security.
+Pre-requisite: Economics 3102 and junior standing. - 2495 to 6495 Special Studies in Economics 679 Special studies in areas for which a separate course is not organized.
 Credit will vary according to work performed, value being indicated by course numbers.
 Prerequisite: Eighteen hours of Business Administration and/or Economics, six of which must be advanced; consent of instructor and the department chairman.

-Chemistry